-After completion of this offering, we intend to pay cash dividends on our common stock, subject to our compliance with applicable law, and depending on, among other things, our financial condition, results of operations, projections, liquidity, earnings, legal requirements and other factors that our board of directors deems relevant.
-We expect to adopt a written dividend policy relating to such dividends, and future dividends will be at the discretion of our board of directors.
+After completion of this offering, we intend to pay cash dividends on our common stock, subject to economic conditions, our financial condition, results of operations, projections, liquidity, earnings, legal requirements, covenant compliance, restrictions in our existing and any future debt agreements and other factors that our board of directors deems relevant.
+The declaration and amount of any future dividends is subject to the discretion of our board of directors and we have no obligation to pay any dividends at any time.
+We have not adopted, and do not currently expect to adopt, a written dividend policy.
 Our ability to pay dividends depends on our receipt of cash dividends from our operating subsidiaries, which may further restrict our ability to pay dividends as a result of the laws of their jurisdiction of organization, agreements of our subsidiaries or covenants under any existing and future outstanding indebtedness we or our subsidiaries incur.
 See Note 6 ("Debt and Credit Facilities") to our Consolidated Financial Statements.
 In addition, the ABL Credit Agreement may place restrictions on our ability to pay cash dividends.
 See "Dividend Policy."
 We cannot assure you that we will be able to pay a dividend in the future or continue to pay a dividend after we commence paying dividends.